 Acquire a Domain Name– Before you buy any hosting plan, you should have acquired a domain name first.
 The majority of the web hosting companies offer a choice to buy a domain name along with the web hosting plan.
-Like illustrated below, the Bluehost web hosting company offers you the opportunity to buy a domain as you buy a web hosting plan:
+As illustrated below, the Bluehost web hosting company offers you the opportunity to buy a domain as you buy a web hosting plan:

 You can also use the domain that you have already registered in another domain registration company like Godaddy.
-The slot on the right side on the image above is used for users who have already registered domains from other domain registrars.
+The slot on the right side of the image above is used for users who have already registered domains from other domain registrars.

 Best Web Hosting Companies